 Sam Pohiva, MFMANZ

-Sam fell into the FM industry by accident a decade ago, while studying for a Bachelor of Communications Studies at AUT.
-He was working in a contact centre for an FM company that managed multiple maintenance and project contracts; a job which ultimately led to him working for one of their clients – Auckland Council – in multiple roles.
+Sam fell into the FM industry by accident a decade ago, while studying for at AUT.
+He was working in a contact centre for an FM company that managed multiple maintenance and project contracts; a job which ultimately led to him working for one of their clients in the Local Government sector – in multiple roles.
 Working in the local government sector, Sam is passionate about the quality of outcomes the council provides for local communities while also ensuring that Auckland is the most liveable city in the world.

 A highlight of Sam’s FM career has been working with Auckland Council to build the Full Facility Maintenance Contract, alongside arboriculture, ecological restoration and numerous technical contracts that span the whole Auckland region.

 “What I love most about working in FM is the diversity, in terms of all the different stakeholders and customers we engage with on a daily basis.
-I enjoy waking up every day knowing that something new will end up on my plate to remedy.”
+And I enjoy waking up every day knowing that something new will end up on my plate to try and resolve”.

 Sam was elected to the FMANZ Board in October 2020.